Choctaw Bingo

-"Choctaw Bingo" is a southern rock song written and performed by musician James McMurtry and appears on his album Saint Mary of the Woods and Live In Aught Three.
+"Choctaw Bingo" is a southern rock song written and performed by musician James McMurtry.
+Versions appear on his albums Saint Mary of the Woods and (as live recordings) on Live In Aught Three and Live in Europe.
 The song uses the narrative of a family reunion in Oklahoma to describe the economic dysfunction of inner America at the time.
 The sound borrows from Chuck Berry.

+Background

+According to McMurtry, the song was inspired by things he saw while driving back and forth through Oklahoma on his way to tour in other places.
+The melody is similar to "You Can't Catch Me", a 1956 song by Chuck Berry.

 Legacy

+Horror writer Stephen King named "Choctaw Bingo" as one of the songs he would take to a desert island in a 2006 episode of Desert Island Discs.

 The song appears on the soundtrack for the movie Beer for My Horses.

-In 2009, American writer Ron Rosenbaum, writing for Slate, proposed Choctaw Bingo as a new national anthem for the United States.
+In 2009, American writer Ron Rosenbaum, writing for Slate, proposed "Choctaw Bingo" as a new national anthem for the United States.
 Rosenbaum argued that the themes of the song are more representative of life in a post-financial crash America than "The Star-Spangled Banner."

 "Choctaw Bingo" has been covered by Ray Wylie Hubbard on his album, Delirium Tremelos, 2005.

 An almost ten-minute long live version of this song appears on McMurtry’s album Live in Europe.